aufflick/vcprompt/README.txt

   ./configure
   make

-If you're building in a source checkout, you also need GNU autoconf:
+If you're building in a source checkout, you also need GNU autoconf (you'll probably need older version 2.69):

   autoconf
   ./configure